Secret Stories

 This current never truly leaves the body.
 It waits in the bones, in the nervous system, in the symbolic intelligence that pulses just beneath the numbing stories.

-In some systems it is called kundalini.
+In some systems, it is referred to as kundalini.
 Others label it spirit.
-But in the Wizzan Way, it is understood as personal—a biological phenomenon of the psycho-emotional organism, tied to the symbolic and mythical matrix of the bodymind itself.
+However, in the Wizzan Way—a tradition and set of practices that emphasize direct, embodied connection to psycho-emotional phenomena—it is understood as personal, a biological phenomenon of the psycho-emotional organism, tied to the symbolic and mythical matrix of the bodymind itself.

 The Spell of Containment